 This course serves as a continuation of basic ICD-CM Coding with application of guidelines in more advanced case scenarios.
 The content includes simulation of inpatient and outpatient coding of diseases, procedures and services of all body systems using patient records and encoder software.
-Emphasis is placed on the use of official coding guidelines, compliance, and DRG calculations.
+Emphasis is placed on the use of official coding guidelines and compliance.

-Prerequisites: MIC 101, MIC 150 and NUR 121
+Prerequisites: MIC 101 and MIC 150 and HOC 132 or NUR 121.

-MIC 245 Intership/Externship (3 CR)
+MIC 250 Coder/Biller Practicum (3 CR)

-A supervised learning experience of the health care field and health records with emphasis on functions of the health information department, content and analysis of health records at affiliated facilities designed to give students a clinical education experience in a health care setting, a minimum of 150 hours.
-Prerequisites: MIC 201, MIC 211, MOA 241 and MOA 242
+A supervised learning experience of the health care field and health care records with emphasis on functions of the health information department, using EHR system, processing the content and analysis of health records at affiliated facilities, designed to give students a clinical education experience in health care setting for a minimum of 150 hours.

+Prerequisites: MIC 201, MIC 211 and Instructor Permission Required